WojciechMatuszewski/programming-notes/aws-solutions-architect.md

   - `/userdata`: your bootstrap script etc
   - `/dynamic/instance-identity`: stuff about the instance -> IP, instance size, type all that stuff
   - `/metadata/`: has **many options**, IP etc..

+- **stopping and starting an instance will MOST LIKELY result in data loss on instance store**.
+Unless you have dedicated tenancy model on that instance.

+* **Tenancy model**.
+This is something **somewhat different than ec2 pricing models**.
+  - **shared**: multiple costumers share the same piece of hardware (same rack, etc)
+  - **dedicated**: hardware your EC2 runs on is only yours, but you have to pay more
+  - **dedicated host**: you can actually pick the server your EC2 will be deployed into

 #### Auto Scaling Groups